Brighton Area Buswatch

-The summer '16 timetable has brought major changes to Metrobus services through mid Sussex.
-It still runs 2 to 3 buses per hour through mid-Sussex- through Haywards Heath, Burgess Hill and Hassocks, to Brighton.
-Its weekday version of the 40X, the 'official' link between the Princes Royal Hospital (Haywards Heath), and the County Hospital (Brighton), is now called the 271 & 272 (giving a combined hourly service).
-Also serving Crawley.
-There is also the hourly 270 to East Grinstead, and irregular service 273 to Crawley.
+On Monday to Friday, Metrobus runs 2 to 3 buses per hour - through Haywards Heath, Burgess Hill and Hassocks, to Brighton.
+Its weekday version of the former 40X, is now called the 271 & 272.
+These services service provide the 'official' link between the Princes Royal Hospital (Haywards Heath), and the County Hospital (Brighton), and combine to give an hourly service; providing free travel for patients and staff.
+Both services continue to Crawley, via different routes.
+There is also the hourly 270 to East Grinstead, and irregular service 273 to Crawley, via Hurstpierpoint, and Bolney.

 Real time information on Metrobus services in mid Sussex, Crawley etc. can be found on Metrobus real-time information.

-Compass Bus also runs the service 100, in Burgess Hill.
+Compass Travel also runs the service 100, in Burgess Hill.